Chapter Programs

 Friday August 1st, Twilight walk, moth observation, frog and fireflies watch… Owls… – Family event, with Master Naturalists

-August 14th, 2pm – Whitewater area Prairie tour and Whitewater Gardens Nursery tour (opportunity to buy native plants)
+August 14th, 2pm – Whitewater area -Tour of Michael Larson’s restored prairie and a visit/tour of Whitewater Gardens Farm Native Nursery tour (includes an opportunity to buy native plants)